parsiad/mfhowards/README.md

 ## Example

-See the [examples/maze.cpp](https://github.com/parsiad/mfhowards/blob/master/examples/maze.cpp) for an implementation of the MDP in Chapter 17.1 of [the Stuart and Norvig book](http://thuvien.thanglong.edu.vn:8081/dspace/handle/DHTL_123456789/4010).
+See the [examples/maze.cpp](https://github.com/parsiad/mfhowards/blob/master/examples/maze.cpp) for an implementation of the Markov Decision Process (MDP) in Chapter 17.1 of [the Stuart and Norvig book](http://thuvien.thanglong.edu.vn:8081/dspace/handle/DHTL_123456789/4010).
 Alternatively, you can refer to [a blog post by Massimiliano Patacchiola](https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html#the-bellman-equation) which summarizes the chapter.

 ## Advanced usage